 Apply for a Grant

 To determine if your grant proposal is consistent with WRF’s focus, review our Mission and Vision and Moving the Needle strategic plan goals.
-Click here to view an extended version of the five-year strategic plan.
+Click here to learn more about the Foundation's strategic plan.

 To receive a grant, your organization must meet the following basic eligibility requirements: